 There is an urgent and unmet need for better understanding the pathophysiology of neurological diseases, and for applying this knowledge to the clinical practice of medicine in order to improve patient quality of life.
 From the recognition of this need, the Center for Excellence in the Neurosciences (CEN) was created.

-The Center for Excellence in the Neurosciences aims to foster creativity and collaboration among people who have a passion for understanding the complexities of the nervous system and applying this knowledge to improve human health, productivity and quality of life.
+Our mission is to foster creativity and collaboration among people who have a passion for understanding the complexities of the nervous system and applying this knowledge to improve human health, productivity, and quality of life.

 Having students contribute to neuroscience research at UNE is one of the highest priorities for faculty and professional staff in the CEN.
 UNE’s neuroscience program features faculty with expertise that extends across the colleges and includes not only the basic and clinical sciences but also the liberal arts.
 This cross-disciplinary approach results in unique training opportunities for undergraduate and graduate students who have shared interests in the field.

 For undergraduates, there is a neuroscience major and a minor.
 There are also many research opportunities in individual laboratories, as well as an undergraduate neuroscience club which is actively involved in our K-12 Outreach program.